Vancouver Canadians: 2013

-2016–2017
+2014

+In the 2014 campaign, the team made it to the finals for the fifth consecutive season but failed to defend their three consecutive championships by being swept in the finals by the Hillsboro Hops.

+2015

+In the franchise's 2015 campaign, they missed the playoffs for the first time since the 2009 season tied for last place in their division with the Spokane Indians, finishing the season at 34–42, eight games behind the Everett Aquasox.

+2016

 In 2016, the Canadians led the Northwest League with a total attendance of 222,363, averaging 6,177 per game.
 This earned them the 2016 Esurance "Home Field Advantage Award", given to the organization in each affiliated minor league with the greatest attendance per percentage capacity.

+Vancouver missed the playoffs for the second consecutive season finishing the campaign last in their division with a losing record of 29–45, fifteen games behind the Everett Aquasox.

+2017

-In 2017, the Canadians won another championship, defeating Eugene, 2–1, to win the series, 3–1.
-They beat their previous record with 239,527 people in total attendance for the 2017 season, averaging 6,303 per game.
+In 2017, the Canadians won their fourth championship after a four year drought, defeating Eugene, 3–1.
+They beat their previous attendance record with 239,527 people in total attendance for the 2017 season, averaging 6,303 per game.
 On January 26, 2018, Toronto extended their player-development contract with Vancouver through the 2022 season.

 2018

-Although the Canadians were unable to make the playoffs in 2018, coming in a close second in both the first and second half of the season, they still lead the league in attendance with an impressive 239,086 in total attendance.
+Although the Canadians were unable to make the playoffs in 2018, coming in a close second in both the first and second half of the season, they still lead the league in attendance with a 239,086 in total attendance.

+2019

+The 2019 Canadians finished the season with a 30–46 record, 15 games behind the Spokane Indians.

 2020

 Due to the COVID-19 pandemic, the Minor League Baseball season was cancelled.
-In the winter of 2020 as part the reorganization of minor league baseball, Vancouver received an invitation to continue as the Blue Jays' High-A affiliate.
+In the winter of 2020 as part the reorganization of Minor League Baseball, Vancouver received an invitation to continue as the Blue Jays' High-A affiliate.
 In a further change, they were organized into the High-A West along with five other teams previously of the Northwest League.
+The Scotiabank naming rights agreement also expired in 2020 and the stadium reverted back to its original name after Scotiabank declined to renew its contract.

 2021

-The team began the 2021 season playing its home games at Ron Tonkin Field (the home field of the Hillsboro Hops) in Hillsboro, Oregon due to COVID-19 border restrictions.
-The Canadians finished 5th in 2021, missing out on playoffs.
+The team began the 2021 season playing its home games at Ron Tonkin Field (the home field of the Hillsboro Hops) in Hillsboro, Oregon, due to COVID-19 border restrictions.
+The Canadians finished fifth and were eliminated from playoff contention.

 2022

 Prior to the 2022 season, the High-A West became known as the Northwest League, the name historically used by the regional circuit prior to the 2021 reorganization.
-Vancouver finished 2nd in the 2022 season, qualifying for the first time to the new Northwest League playoffs system.
-Under the new playoffs system, a single best-of-5 series is played to determine the championship winner.
-Vancouver lost 3–0 to Eugene to finish runner-up.
+Vancouver finished second, qualifying for the first time to the new Northwest League playoffs system.
+Under the new procedures, a single best-of-five series is played to determine the championship.
+The Canadians lost the championship series by being swept, 3–0, by Eugene.